January 29, 2023

 Everything I do to keep my autoimmune diseases at bay, I share with you.

-My continual anti-inflammatory research, recipes, tips, hacks, thoughts, meditations, movements, neuroplasticity exercises, and so on, are all accessible from home.
+My continual anti-inflammatory research, recipes, tips, hacks, thoughts, meditations, movements, neuroplasticity exercises, and so on are all accessible from home.

 What Can Cause Rheumatoid Arthritis Flares?

-Do explore the platform to further educate yourself on gut health, autoimmune disease, and chronic inflammation.
+Explore the platform to further educate yourself on gut health, autoimmune disease, and chronic inflammation.

 Having more autonomy over your health starts here!